 - A travel rewards credit card can save you money on travel with travel insurance, waived baggage fees, and companion tickets.

-- Many rewards credit cards offer benefits like extended warranties, purchase protection, and price protection, that protect purchases made with the card.
+- Many rewards credit cards offer benefits such as extended warranties, purchase protection, and price protection, which protect purchases made with the card.

 - Use shopping portals (check if your credit card issuer has one) to earn additional rewards on purchases.